anushkahit/recipes-ratings-analysis/README.md

 <iframe src="assets/kde_n_ingred.html" width=800 height=600 frameBorder=0></iframe>

 Since the shapes are slightly different but centered around the same location, we chose to use the Kolmogorov-Smirnov test statistic when conducting the permutation test.
-After conducting our permutation test, we got a p-value of 0.11, which is greater than the significance value of 0.05 so we fail to reject the null hypothesis and conclude that the missingness of 'rating' does not depend on 'n_ingredients'.
+After conducting our permutation test, we got a p-value of 0.11, which is greater than the significance value of 0.05 so we conclude that the missingness of 'rating' does not depend on 'n_ingredients'.

 Next, we analyzed 'rating' column's dependency of missingness on the column 'n_steps'.